 seasoned broccoli in a glass bowl.

-• Then transfer to an air fryer basket.
+• Transfer to an air fryer basket and be careful not to overcrowd.
+Work in batches if necessary.
+Otherwise, you'll end up with steamed broccoli.
 Cook for 5 minutes at 360°F, then flip and cook for an additional 5-7 minutes, until desired doneness.

-• Remove from the air fryer basket and top with parmesan cheese and optional red pepper flakes.
+• Remove from the air fryer basket and top with Parmesan cheese and optional red pepper flakes and enjoy.

 Becky’s Tips